-I shared my experience with you the very first time I made my own crockpot yogurt in this frugal experiments post over a year ago.
+I shared my experience with you the very first time I made my own crockpot yogurt over a year ago.
 Since then, I’ve figured out a few tricks and changed my methods so I now have a recipe to share with you!

 Because it was a frugal experiment, I didn’t include my own recipe (I didn’t have one of my own just yet!).
 Instead, I linked to the recipe I used, which has now been taken offline.